winfsp/winfsp.web/content/src/_index.md

 ### Language Support

-The following open source projects use WinFsp to provide support for user mode file systems on Windows.
-Please note that these are external projects and not related to WinFsp.
+WinFsp includes built-in support for developing file systems on Windows in the C, C++ and .NET languages.
+The following open source projects provide support for additional languages via WinFsp.
+Please note that these are external projects and not directly related to WinFsp.

 {{% d-table %}}
 {{% d-table-cell col=6 %}}